 As a Clinical Pastoral Education Supervisor, he has a passion for empowering students to forge and strengthen their own personal and professional identity in an authentic, diverse and trustworthy learning environment, he says.

 With religious roots that go back 145 years, Genesis’ legacy of care has evolved from its predecessors -- from the Episcopalian roots of St. Luke’s Hospital and the Catholic heritage of Mercy Hospital.
 That heritage is still reflected today at Genesis, where professional chaplains provide a caring presence with the support of interns from the Genesis Pastoral Education Program, trained volunteers called Befrienders, and local clergy.

 The chaplain residency program is another way we continue to honor the predecessor hospitals that formed us and is a natural progression of our commitment to education and chaplaincy.

 “We are able to not only provide spiritual care, but train people to provide it in a compassionate and comprehensive way.
 When people come out of our residency program, they will have the training they need to be considered for certification as a hospital chaplain.”

-The chaplains-in-training will provide support to a Spiritual Care department that serves many roles, including responding to all deaths, traumas and other code alerts; providing grief support, sacramental services, and crisis intervention; or, helping patients dealing with spiritual struggles.
+The chaplains-in-training provide support to a Spiritual Care department that serves many roles, including responding to all deaths, traumas and other code alerts; providing grief support, sacramental services, and crisis intervention; or, helping patients dealing with spiritual struggles.
 In an equally important role, it also tends to the spiritual needs of Genesis caregivers who are on the frontlines of patient care.

 We are one of the rare health systems that has embraced this part of our mission.
 At Genesis, Spiritual Care is integrated and recognized as a legitimate and important part of the health care team and that’s unusual.